cropsinsilico/ePhotosynthesis_C/docs/installation.md

 @page install Installation

-The ePhotosynthesis code builds two components.
+The ePhotosynthesis code builds several components.
 The first is a stand alone library (libEPhotosynthesis.so, may have other nomenclature depending on OS) which contains all of the functionality of the code.
 The second is a binary (ePhoto) that can be used as a command line interface to the library.
+The third, optional, component is a Python callable library (pyPhotosynthesis.so) which contains the same code as libEPhotosynthesis.so with additional Python hooks into the Driver classes.

 - - -
 - - -